ARTICLE I: Name

 SECTION 5: Every representative shall have one vote.

 SECTION 6: Any adult representative can choose another school’s adult representative to serve as a proxy and empower that proxy to cast a vote on any given proposal on the representative’s behalf at a regular league meeting.
 The adult representative designating a proxy must correspond with the Secretary in writing to make this official.
-If a regular league meeting is held at a tournament, a representative shall not transfer her/his vote to a proxy if that representative’s school is attending the tournament.
+If a regular league meeting is held at a tournament, a representative shall not transfer their vote to a proxy if that representative’s school is attending the tournament.
 A vote cast by a proxy on a representative’s behalf is final and shall count as that representative’s vote on any proposal voted on by the Legislature.

 SECTION 7: No proxy shall be allowed to cast more than 20% of the votes on any proposal.